top of page

 During her time in the United States, Lúa focused on developing her skills as a performer, as well as a choreographer and educator.
 Her achievements include creating new works for Juilliard’s Choreographers and Composers evening, as well as for Juilliard Choreographic Honors.
 Additionally, Lúa became a Student Coach for the Juilliard K-12 choreographic program and participated as a coordinator and performer in the Gluck Fellowship, dedicated to bringing the performing arts to medical institutions in New York City.

-In the summer of 2018, Lúa founded and co-directed the movement workshop Beyond Words, offered to young students without prior dance training in Madrid.
+In the Summer of 2018, Lúa founded and co-directed the movement workshop Beyond Words, offered to young students without prior dance training in Madrid.
 A year later, she became a faculty member of the Verona Summer Dance Lab.

 Lúa moved to Copenhagen in August 2020 to join Danish Dance Theatre, launching her career in Europe under the direction of Pontus Lidberg.
 As part of DDT, Lúa has performed nationally and internationally in the works of renowned choreographers such as Ina Christel Johannessen, Roy Assaf, Marie Topp, Fernando Melo, Dorotea Saykaly, and Justin Rapaport, among others.
 In the spring of 2023, Marina Mascarell took over the artistic leadership of the company, introducing some of her most successful repertoire and launching a new outreach program for children and youth.